zsfelfoldi/incentives/overview.md

 ### Subjective quality of service

-The goal is an honest and efficient market of services, realized without central coordination, with resource allocation and load balancing based purely on p2p policies and market signals.
 Clients should be able to find the servers that offer the best compromise for them in terms of service quality vs price and establish reliable connections with them (by "quality" we mean consistently correct and quick responses).
 The most obvious challenge here is that service quality is subjective and cannot be directly proven to a third party so promises are not enforceable.
 "Caveat emptor" applies maximally, it is always up to the clients to use a strategy that incentivizes honest server behavior and never rewards cheating attempts more than honest operation.
 Communication between client and server should make it clear what the expected/promised "honest" server behavior is.

 ### Building trust

 When choosing a server to pay for, the client needs to predict the price-to-value ratio received after the payment.
 Ideally, this should be based on past quality statistics and the pricing information announced by the server.
 Server selection based on actual prices ensures efficient resource allocation.
 This requires a peer-to-peer trust building process though because price information published by the server is just an unenforceable promise.
 The only reliable information a client has is already received service and already sent payments.
 A server can always disappear right after receiving the next payment and the client has to consider this possibility.
 This means that trust building between client and server has to start with the server offering a limited amount of free service.
-The client strategy should allow an initial "paranoid" approach to new servers which can then gradually be transformed into a more efficient "trusted" mode of operation based on the price feedback received from the server.
+The client strategy should apply an initial "paranoid" approach to new servers which can then gradually be transformed into a more efficient "trusted" mode of operation based on the price feedback received from the server.

-### Time scales
+### Load balancing and connection policies

 Another important challenge is that on a really short time scale the price information is practically meaningless even in the most honest relationship.
 Practice has shown that individual request costs and response times are really noisy and need some averaging time to become meaningful.
 These factors affect the final price-to-value ratio and the client can not assume that longer term statistics collected during lower price levels will apply at higher prices.
 In general, clients should avoid servers with extremely fluctuating prices.